bmuschko/go-project-automation/prerequisites/instructions.md

 ## Cloning the repository

 1. Open your shell.
-2. Navigate to the directory `$GOPATH/src`.
-3. Create the directory `github.com/bmuschko`.
-4. Navigate to the directory you just created.
+2. Navigate to any target directory you want to use to host the source code.
-5. Clone the forked repository with the command `git clone <your-forked-repository-url>`.
+3. Clone the forked repository with the command `git clone <your-forked-repository-url>`.
 To retrieve the URL, click the _Clone or Download_ button for your forked repository on GitHub.
-6. You should end up with the repository cloned in `$GOPATH/src/github.com/bmuschko/lets-gopher-exercise`.
+4. You should end up with the repository cloned in `lets-gopher-exercise`.
+5. In your shell, set the environment variable `GO111MODULES=on` to enable support for Go Modules.